rinick/ts-module-opt/README.md

 ```

 ### parameters
- * -r : add a reference path
+ * -r : add a reference file path to the tsc compiler

 ### benifits